react-native-webview/react-native-webview/docs/Getting-Started.md

   ii.
 Let autolinking handle adding the `ReactNativeWebView2` project to your app.

   iii.
 Customize your app's WinUI 2.x version to version 2.8.0-prerelease.210927001 or higher.
 See [here](https://microsoft.github.io/react-native-windows/docs/customizing-sdk-versions) for instructions.
+The WinUI 2.x support for WebView2 is not yet available in "stable" releases, so for now you will need to use a prerelease version.

   iv.
 Customize your app's WebView2 version to version 1.0.1020.30.
 See [here](https://microsoft.github.io/react-native-windows/docs/customizing-sdk-versions) for instructions.